Skip to main content

 Simultaneously, the demand for prescription drugs has dramatically increased over the last few decades.
 Last year, the total number of prescriptions dispensed reached 6.47 billion, an increase from 3.95 billion in 2009.

-As the pharmacist's role continues to expand beyond traditional drug dispensing, you will have more opportunities beyond patient care.
-Let’s look at where you might work as a pharmacist and examine scenarios for the future.
+As the pharmacist's role continues to expand beyond traditional drug dispensing, so will more opportunities beyond patient care.

 There’s more to pharmacy than community pharmacy.
 Pharmacists don’t just focus on filling prescriptions and dispensing medications.
 Pharmacists can practice in various settings, some of which are new and unconventional.